johnpuddephatt/stgeorges/_activities/lunch-club.md

 ---
 layout: activity
-title: Lunch club
+title: Coffee Morning
-description: Delicious homemade 3 course lunch with time for a cuppa and a chat too.
+description: Join us for a cuppa and themed based chat.
+We look forward to welcoming you at this fun and friendly group.
-times:
+times: []
-- 12noon
-cost: "£5"
+cost: "£2"
 location: St George's Community Centre
 suitabilities:
 - Have mobility issues
-signup: false
+signup: true
-additional_info: Transport available locally for £5 (booking is essential)
+additional_info: ''
 date: 2018-05-09T15:50:54.000+00:00

 ---